nmcl/sandbox/JavaArjuna/README.md

-This is not JavaArjuna, but looks like a partial install?
+1996 version is not the original source or binary but some partial installation.

-Should be the basis of this paper: http://www.cs.ncl.ac.uk/research/pubs/trs/papers/651.pdf
+2018 version is an attempt to recreate the original from current sources.